symboxtra/SplitSound-Android/README.md

 - Windows: PowerShell
 - Unix: bash

-To simplify building and testing, a number of platform specific scripts are included in the repository.
+For simplify building and testing, a number of platform specific scripts are included in the repository.

 ### Build/Test Scripts ###